Categories

 Marathon:

-Step 5: Integrate the preparation competitions into your plan
+Step 5: Integrate the preparation races into your plan

-Enter the preparatory competitions in the settings in your plan.
-Proceed in the same way as in points 2 and 3, but then define the priority as level 1 or 2.
+Enter the preparation races in the plan settings.
+Follow a process similar to steps 2 and 3, but then set the priority as level 1 or 2.
 Recalculate the plan.
-The practical search functions of our running calendar can be of great help in your search for a suitable preparation run.
+The practical search functions of our race calendar can help you find a suitable preparation race.

-Your plan is now optimally aligned with your target competition.
-If you now stick to the guidelines, (almost) nothing can go wrong.
+Your plan is now perfectly aligned with your target race.
+By following the guidelines, (almost) nothing can go wrong.

 […] My goal – Define your running goal.
 First choose one of the basic settings “Beginner”, ” Physical health” or “Participation in competitions”.
 With the first two options, running.COACH will create an entry plan or a basic plan, which will either introduce you to running training (beginners) or help you to improve your general fitness level (health).
 If you choose “Participate in competitions”, the plan will be told how the plan should be structured in terms of time (date of the competition), which training distances are suggested (competition distance), whether a mountain running plan should be created (number of vertical meters) and whether the plan should be specifically designed for this competition or not (priority).
 THE PLAN IS ALWAYS SPECIFICALLY GEARED TO THE NEXT MAIN COMPETITION.
 If no main competition is entered, a general fitness plan is suggested.
 Save the plan by clicking on the diskette icon on the right hand side: How should I plan competitions for different distances?
 How do I enter a target competition […]